 And I found this lovely trim that I put on one of my packages.
 So don't be afraid to show a little of your personality or what you love when wrapping gifts.
 Or even better, match your package with things that you know your recipient loves.

 I just adore this peaceful clay dove tag on this package.
 I ordered a set of these when my friend Ann made them available several months ago.
-She is currently filling pre-orders for them now and will have an updated list of the ones available later this week HERE.

 A great way to get your children involved in the gift wrapping is to have them paint some gift tags.
 It took me about 5 minutes to paint this little tree, and I just used one that I found online as a model.